Adult Child of U.S. Citizen

 New York immigration lawyers helping you build a future in America

 Are you an adult child of a U.S. citizen and seeking to join your parents in the United States?
-At Cohen Immigration Law Group, our experienced immigration lawyers can guide you through the process of obtaining a green card and building a life in the U.S.
+At Cohen Immigration Law Group, our licensed and accredited, experienced immigration lawyers can guide you through the process of obtaining a green card and building a life in the U.S. We offer consultations to help you understand your options and provide transparent pricing, with payment plans available to qualified applicants.

 What is the Adult Child of U.S. Citizen Category?